jguzauckas/java-1-0-git-github/README.md

 - `git` vs. GitHub
 - Using GitHub Desktop

 To use this repository, start with the `notes.md` document.
+I have created videos that walk through these notes that you can watch/listen to [here](https://www.youtube.com/playlist?list=PLZRWEE_uVdNuO3aC_8YjogWmeE0YXyK1l)